reallyenglish/ansible-role-fluentd/README.md

 ## fluentd\_configs

-Key is the name of the config fragment. the key has a hash described below.
+Key is the name of the config fragment file. the key has a hash described below.

 | key     | value                                            |
 |---------|--------------------------------------------------|